 Maintenance and System

 Every year, we schedule about 5,000 system upgrades to improve your service.
-In order to perform our work, we will need to interrupt your electric service.
+In order to perform our work safely, we will need to temporarily interrupt your electric service.

-If you’ll be affected by a planned outage, we’ll send you a letter in advance, so you can prepare.
+If you’ll be affected by a planned outage, we’ll send you an email or letter in advance, so you can prepare.
 We know that outages are inconvenient, but our objective is to prevent bigger problems in the future.

 Our crews will work as quickly and safely as possible to restore your electric service.
-We appreciate your patience.
+We appreciate your patience and understanding.

 How to prepare for a planned outage

 (before, during and after)

 Some people depend on uninterrupted power to operate medical equipment in their homes.
 Since we cannot guarantee uninterrupted service you should always have a backup plan.
 This could mean a backup power system or other arrangements.

 - Equipment backup: If your medical equipment is supplied by a hospital or a durable medical equipment company, work with them to develop an emergency or backup plan.
 Some companies may supply additional medical equipment and other services during emergency situations.

 - Refrigerated medications: If you take medications that require refrigeration, take precautions and have a plan in place to continue storing at the appropriate temperature.